Applying Machine Learning Techniques To Intermediate-Length Cascade Decays: Identification of Optimized Variables

 \begin{itemize} \item The transverse momenta of the three visible final state particles : $(p_{T+},p_{T-},p_{T\gamma})$ \item The transverse missing energy : MET \item The invariant masses of the three visible final state particle pairs : $(m_{+-}, m_{+\gamma}, m_{-\gamma})$ \item The total invariant mass of the three visible final state particles : $m_{+-\gamma}$ \item $\Delta_4$ computed assuming the testing spectrum. \item $\Delta R_{ij} = \sqrt{\Delta\eta_{ij}^2+\Delta\phi_{ij}^2}$ for all pairs of final state particles. \end{itemize}

 Tables~\ref{table: sdm-map} and~\ref{table: fdm-map} show the ADOs of individual HL variables for the two spin models generated at the testing spectrum.
 The AUC that is obtained by combining triplets of these variables is listed in table~\ref{tab: AUC}.
+The HL networks have 3 hidden layers containing 50 nodes each.
 The combination of the variables $(\text{MET}, \Delta_4, m_{+-\gamma})$ is the most effective when both spin models are considered, and it effectively matches the AUC of the DNN based on DL inputs.
 We also illustrate this visually in figure~\ref{fig: ROC}, showing the performance of the HL variables (MET, $\Delta_4$, $m_{+-\gamma}$) (in green) and the DL-based neural network (in red).
-For comparison, we also show the best HL triplet that does not include $\Delta_4$ (in blue).
-Our results confirm the importance of $\Delta_4$ as a kinematic variable in analyzing this decay chain, in accordance with prior studies.
-In figure~\ref{fig: hist}, we show the distributions of the optimal HL variables for the two signal models and for the background.
+For comparison, we also show the leading HL triplet that does not include $\Delta_4$ (in blue).
+Our results confirm the power of $\Delta_4$ as a kinematic variable in analyzing this decay chain, in accordance with prior studies.
+In figure~\ref{fig: hist}, we show the distributions of the HL variables for the two signal models and for the background.

 Next, we turn our attention to studying the performance of the HL variables for determining the spectrum, namely fixing the parameters $\alpha, \beta, \gamma, \delta$.
-Figure~\ref{fig: example-scan-HL} is the counterpart of figure~\ref{fig: example-scan}, made using the best triplet of HL variables.
+Figure~\ref{fig: example-scan-HL} is the counterpart of figure~\ref{fig: example-scan}, made using the leading triplet of HL variables.
 Similarly, table~\ref{tab:scans-HL} is the counterpart of table~\ref{tab:scans-DL}.